 Well, the intent would be clear, and that would be to destroy the evidence.

-I think look, I think that's it's his interesting history at this point, and I understand everybody's concern.
+I think, look, I think that's interesting history at this point.

 But what really has to be the focus of this, and I'm sure they'll get into all of this, is what started this investigation of a candidate for the president of the United States, as Bill Barr said, spying on a campaign.

-The predicate question is was there a basis for this surveillance or spying?
+The predicate question is, was there a basis for this surveillance or spying?

 I think that is a big, big deal, a really big deal.

-The other stuff needs to be investigated too.
+The other stuff needs to be investigated, too.

-But the idea that this investigation started as a as a as a well, I always called it a faux investigation from the beginning, but it's not only a faux investigation.
+But the idea that this investigation started as a, well, I always call it a faux investigation from the beginning.

-The whole thing was the whole process was rigged.
+The whole thing was, the whole process was rigged.

-I mean, look, I I know it inside and out better than anybody, and or as good as my colleagues, and there's only a few of us.
+I mean, look, I know it inside and out better than anybody, and as good as my colleagues.

 I never liked the team.

-I don't think Mueller can testify because the questions that would be asked by Nunes, Jordan, and and Meadows would be devastating.
+I don't think Mueller can testify because the questions that would be asked by Nunes, Jordan, and Meadows would be devastating.

 Like, when did you know there was no collusion?